 Why CI Coverage Was The First Insurance I Bought For Myself

-Having Critical Illness (CI) coverage is one of the most important coverages to me because of the huge financial risk that it poses if anything were to unexpectedly happen to me.
-This is also to prevent myself from being a financial burden towards my family.
+Having Critical Illness (CI) coverage is one of the most important coverage to me because of the huge financial risk that it will pose to the people I love when I am ill and without an income/rendered jobless.

-Many believe that if anything unfortunate were to happen, they will have enough to sustain both themselves and their loved ones.
-However, why risk throwing your life savings into something that could have been prevented, simply by having an insurance coverage?
+Many believe that if anything unfortunate were to happen, they would have enough to sustain both themselves and their loved ones.
+However, why risk throwing your life savings into something that could have been prevented simply by having an insurance coverage?

 My mum was diagnosed with Stage 3 Colon Cancer when I was just 7 years old.
-I had just migrated to Singapore that year and being so young, I remember asking my dad everyday “Why isn’t mummy coming home again today?”
+I had just migrated to Singapore that year and being so young, I remember asking my dad everyday why mummy wasn’t coming home again today?

 When I first joined the industry in 2018, I knew right away that CI coverage was the most important insurance that I needed.
-This is because I want to be sure that if anything were to happen in the future, I will be prepared for it and I can focus on the road to recovery instead of having to worry about the aftermath and the consequences that it might bring to the people around me.
+This is because I want to be sure that if such unfortunate events do happen, I am prepared for it and I can focus on the road to recovery instead of worrying about the consequences that it might bring to the people around me.